jakelever/knowledgediscovery/README.md

 ## Data Stats

-Lastly we'll collect a few statistics about our dataset for the publcation.
+We'll collect a few statistics about our dataset for the publcation.

 ```bash
 grep -F "<Abstract>" medlineAndPMC/medline/*  | wc -l > summary.abstractCount